 A short stroll from the house brings you to Oysterbed Harbour, one of the most captivating and magical spots on the Ring of Kerry.
 The views here are stunning, taking in the exquisite beauty of the harbour with its myriad of islands and stretching as far as the Beara penninsula.
 A leisurely walk to the pier early in the morning, to just sit and breathe in the silence, is pure and simple pleasure, or take a stroll down on a clear night and experience starry skies like you have never imagined!

-Stunning Parknasilla is an easy 2km walk from the house and from there you can follow the pathways amid the most spectacular woodland and costal scenery to the lovely sheltered Rossdohan harbour, and if that's not enough, continue your walk further, along part of the Kerry Way, to beautiful Tahilla Cove, passing the Deserted Village along the way.
-This is a truly magical area - Kerry at its best!
+Stunning Parknasilla is an integral part of the Sneem area and an easy 2km walk from the house.
+From there, follow the pathways amid the most spectacular woodland and costal scenery to the lovely sheltered harbour of Rossdohan and for a longer walk, continue further along part of the Kerry Way to beautiful Tahilla Cove, passing the Deserted Village along the way.
+This is a truly magical area - Kerry at its very best!

 Derrynane is a stunning 25 minutes drive from the house, where beach-lovers will find one of Ireland's cleanest and most spectacular Blue Flag beaches, with miles of golden sand and an opportunity to enjoy all kinds of water sport activities for both adults and children - swimming, kayaking, diving, surfing, sailing (instruction and gear hire available).
 Enjoy some breathtaking views from the fabulous upland and woodland walks that are part of the The Kerry Way.